Jump to navigation

 What if I need academic advice?
 How do I find my Academic Advisor?

-What is a CATs Report / Audit, and how do I run one?
+What is a Degree Audit Report, and how do I run one?

-CATS (Curriculum Audit Tracking System) is UVM's degree audit system that produces automated, individualized reports to help students track progress toward completing their degrees.
-The CATS report, used by students and advisors, identifies both completed and outstanding requirements. and provides a current list of courses that can be taken to satisfy those requirements.
+Degree Audit is UVM's degree system that produces automated, individualized reports to help students track progress toward completing their degrees.
+The Degree Audit report, used by students and advisors, identifies both completed and outstanding requirements. and provides a current list of courses that can be taken to satisfy those requirements.